At the onset of practicing sight singing, it is often advantageous to learn the basic sight-singing practices.

 Reading musical notes is a prerequisite for all classical musicians.
 Classical singers should learn sight reading and make it second nature to them to recite or sing those notes upon seeing those notes for the first time.
 However, those who were not classically trained sometimes must rely heavily on cues provided by instruments to figure out the exact notes and keys.

-Three Factors to Consider when Sight Singing
+Three Factors to Consider

 It is fortunate, however, that singers do not have to read all lines at the same time, and they only need to read one line at a time.
 On the other hand, pianists and other instrumentalists usually must read several lines at the same time to be able to completely read the musical notation that they are going to perform.
 On the downside, however, singers must read both lyrics and notes at the same time as compared to instrumentalists who must only read notes.
 This apparent difficulty becomes too obvious whenever the lyrics are written in a foreign language.